-A Requisite Press report from 2016 found almost 3/4 of Americans consider new cars and trucks to be unaffordable.
+A Requisite Press report found almost 3/4 of Americans consider new cars and trucks to be unaffordable.
 The average household can only afford ½ the price of a new car.
 This tends to increase auto loans.

 The number of delinquent auto loans is on the rise — and the proportion of auto loans held by people with poor credit is also on the rise, as the Federal Reserve reported.
+I see more and more clients wanted to get out of auto loan debts through Chapter 7 bankruptcy filing.

-What is causing the high cost of auto financing and leasing?
+Bankruptcy Debt: What is causing the high cost of auto financing and leasing?

 - Cars are not seen just as a means of transport